spatialnetworkslab/vue-gg/docs/tutorials/interactionTutorial.md

 }
 ```

+## Interaction Rendering

 Lastly, we want to add a `<vgg-point>` mark to the template that renders a single point only when `hoverRow !== undefined`.
-That is to say, when hovering is taking place, an extra point is rendered on each graph at the position of the corresponding point.
+That is to say, when hovering is taking place, an extra point is rendered on each graph at the position of the corresponding points.

 **Ensure that the new `<vgg-point>` component is outside the map component.** We only want to render a single highlighted point per section, there is thus no need to map all the rows.
 Placing the new `<vgg-point>` within the map component may cause significant lagging.